datagrok-ai/public/help/develop/how-to/build-an-app.md

 After deploying this package to `https://public.datagrok.ai`, you'd find the `Test App` app via `Functions | Apps` in the activity bar on the left side of Datagrok's main window.
 Run the app and notice the tooltip.
-You may also call this entry point by an URL: `https://public.datagrok.ai/apps/TestApp`.
+You may also call this entry point by a URL: `https://public.datagrok.ai/apps/TestApp`.
 Note that in case there is only one application `<APP>` defined in the package, the corresponding URL is simply `https://public.datagrok.ai/apps/<APP>`, but has the form of `https://public.datagrok.ai/apps/<PACKAGE_NAME>/<APP_NAME>` for 2 and more apps in one package.